slaclab/edm2pydm/docs/source/example-walk-through/convert_existing_edm.rst

    :align: center

-Properties - please note that besides changing the width and height, we should take off the ``alarmSensitiveBorder``, inserted the channel, change the ``orientation`` to **Horizontal**, and set the **margins** settings all to 2 so there is little space between the buttons – imitating the EDM widget:
+Properties - please note that besides changing the width and height, we should take off the ``alarmSensitiveBorder``, insert the channel, change the ``orientation`` to **Horizontal**, and set the **margins** settings all to 2 so there is little space between the buttons – imitating the EDM widget:

  .. image::  /_static/example-walk-through/pydm/enum_prop.png
    :scale: 100 %